 Mowing your lawn is an essential part of keeping it looking happy and healthy.
 When it comes to how often you should mow, there are several factors that will play into your mowing schedule.
 Consistency will be key.

 The most important thing to remember with mowing is that “how often” isn’t as important as “how much” grass you cut.
 Improper mowing can lead to brown spots, weak roots, and burnt grass.
 Below are important points to consider when asking “How often should I mow my lawn.”

 The Lawn Care experts at Timberline Landscaping recommend never taking off more than 1/3 of the grass’ length during a single mow.
 When too much grass is removed at a single time, the grass is much more likely to brown.
 This happens because the lower part of the grass is shaded and almost white in color when the grass is long.
 If cut too short, the tender part of the grass blade is exposed to the sun and burns easily.

 Grass can get smothered and/or grow mold when a significant length is cut off all at once.
-The cut blades will stack up on the newly cut grass and stunt its growth.
+The cut blades will accumulate on the newly cut grass surface and can stunt its growth.
 When the grass is stressed or burnt, weeds are more likely to invade.

 Remember, different types of grasses have different optimal lengths.
 That being said, you can keep your grass longer or shorter if mowing is done correctly.

 It is easier to maintain grass that is longer because the blade’s roots will be well established and grow deeper.
 Make sure you don’t let the grass get too long.
 Sticking to a schedule while mowing more often during the grass’ growing season will help you maintain long and lush grass.
 If you do miss a scheduled mowing and allow the grass get too long, remember to not take more than 1/3 of the length off in a single cutting.
 Mow more often (as much as twice per week) while lowering the mowers blades incrementally to get it back to the optimal length.